atsepkov/RapydScript/README.md

 - RapydScript automatically appends 'new' keyword when using classes generated by it, native JavaScript objects like `Image` and `RegExp` and classes from other libraries marked as external.
+This means that you should be using `@external` decorator from classes you're bringing in from the outside that the compiler isn't aware of, or use `new` when declaring them manually.

 - Automatic new insertion depends on the compiler being able to detect that a symbol resolves to a class.
-Because of the dynamic nature of JavaScript this is not possible to do with 100% accuracy.
-So it is best to get in the habit of using the `new` keyword yourself.
-Similarly, the compiler will try to convert SomeClass.method() into SomeClass.prototype.method() for you, but again, this is not 100% reliable.
+Because of the dynamic nature of JavaScript this is not possible to do with 100% accuracy (this is usually only a problem when you rely on duck-typing to conceal a class constructor in a variable).
+  In those cases you should append the `new` keyword yourself.
+Similarly, the compiler will try to convert SomeClass.method() into SomeClass.prototype.method() for you, but will fail in the same cases.
+Declaring this variable as a class with `@external` decorator should fix this issue.

+- JavaScript's equality operator is gimped.
+It only works as equality operator for primitive types (string, number, boolean).
+For objects, it's more akin to Python's `is` operator, comparing memory address rather than equality.
+For that reason, never compare arrays or objects via `==`, instead use inbuilt `deep_eq` function.

 - Truthiness in JavaScript is very different from Python.
 Empty lists and dicts are ``False`` in Python but ``True`` in JavaScript.
 The compiler could work around that, but not without a significant performance cost, so it is best to just get used to checking the length instead of the object directly.

-- Operators in JavaScript are very different from Python. ``1 + '1'`` would be an error in Python, but results in ``'11'`` in JavaScript.
+- Operators in JavaScript are very different from Python. `1 + '1'` would be an error in Python, but results in `'11'` in JavaScript.
 Keep that in mind as you write code.

 - Method binding in RS is not automatic.
 So ``someobj.somemethod()`` will do the right thing, but ``x = someobj.somethod; x()`` will not.
 RS could work around it, but at significant performance cost.
 See the section above on method binding for details.
+Alternatively, you can use `--auto-bind` flag, and enjoy automatic method binding at the expense of performance.

 - jQuery erroneously assumes that no other library will be modifying JavaScript's 'Object', and fails to do `object.hasOwnProperty()` check in